Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/losses.rst

 ============================================  ==============================================================================
 Model                                         Description
 ============================================  ==============================================================================
-:doxy:`AbsoluteLoss`                          returns the :math:`L_1`-norm of the distance, :math:`|t-z|_1`
+:doxy:`AbsoluteLoss`                          Returns the :math:`L_1`-norm of the distance, :math:`|t-z|_1`
-:doxy:`SquaredLoss`                           returns the squared distance in two-norm
+:doxy:`SquaredLoss`                           Returns the squared distance in two-norm
-                                              :math:`|t-z|_2^2`.
-Standard regression loss.
-:doxy:`ZeroOneLoss`                           returns 0 if :math:`t_i=z_i` otherwise 1.
-Standard classification loss.
+                                              :math:`|t-z|_2^2`; standard regression loss :doxy:`ZeroOneLoss`                           Returns 0 if :math:`t_i=z_i` otherwise standard classification loss
-:doxy:`DiscreteLoss`                          uses a cost matrix to calculate errors in a discrete output and label
+:doxy:`DiscreteLoss`                          Uses a cost matrix to calculate losses in a discrete output and label
-                                              space (general classification loss).
-:doxy:`CrossEntropy`                          for maximization of class membership under some model assumptions.
+                                              space (general classification loss) :doxy:`CrossEntropy`                          Logarithmic likelihood function if the model outputs are interpreted as exponents of a softmax classifier;
-                                              Useful for training of neural networks with linear outputs.
+                                              useful for training of neural networks with linear outputs :doxy:`CrossEntropyIndependent`               Logarithmic likelihood function with
-:doxy:`CrossEntropyIndependent`               maximization optimizes a model for simultaneously finding a set of attributes.
+                                              additional independence assumptions
-:doxy:`NegativeClassificationLogLikelihood`   interprets a network with n output neurons with outputs summing to one as
+:doxy:`NegativeClassificationLogLikelihood`   Likelihood likelihood function interpreting a model with *C* outputs that sum to one as
+                                              computing the conditional probability
-                                              conditional propability :math:`p(z_i|x_i)`.
-Used for classifier training.
+					      :math:`p(z_i|x_i)`; used for classifier training
 ============================================  ==============================================================================